coreywagehoft/openmannet-docs/README.md

    Connect your computer directly via Ethernet and set your computer to obtain an IP automatically.
    Your computer should get an IP address in that range from the Pi and you will be able to access the Pi at 10.42.0.1 in a web browser.
    The default username is `root`, and the default password is blank.
-   If your computer is connected to WiFi, you can plug the RPI into your ethernet adapter, and still stay connected to the internet at the same time.
+   If your computer is connected to WiFi, you can plug the RPI into your ethernet adapter, and still stay connected to the internet at the same time. *Note the username is still root after running the initial wizard, and you will use the password you set.*

 4. **Initial configuration**
    Follow the steps in the Morse Micro EKH01 User Guide: